School Branding Blog

 School Brand Guidelines: What to Include (+ Free Template)

 Clear brand guidelines stop the “which logo do we use?” emails and help boosters and vendors get things right the first time.
 Use this outline to create a practical, short document your staff will actually open.
+For a deeper look at why guidelines are the most undervalued asset in school branding, read our full guide on protecting your brand identity investment.
+Guidelines are only ever as strong as the school branding strategy behind them.

 Core Components